3D Lane Detection from Front or Surround-View using Joint-Modeling & Matching: Implementation Details

 \subsection{Experiment Settings}

 \textbf{Perception Range.} The proposed network can perform 3D lane detection tasks in both front-view and surround-view perspectives.
 To ensure fairness in benchmark evaluations, the visual ranges in the datasets align with current state-of-the-art methods.
 Specifically, in the Openlane dataset, the 3D-space range for 3D front-view lane detection tasks is set as $[-30m, 30m] \times [3m, 103m] \times [-10m, 10m]$ along the X, Y, and Z axes.
 Meanwhile, for the Argoverse2 dataset, the ranges are $[-15.0m, 15.0m]$ (X-axis), $[-30.0m, 30.0m]$ (Y-axis), and $[-2.0m, 2.0m]$ (Z-axis) for 3D surround-view lane detection.
 The Argoverse2$^{\dag}$ dataset's perception ranges for 3D front-view lane detection are defined similarly but with $[0.0m, 30.0m]$ for the Y-axis.
+Moreover, we set the divider number of the x, y, and z axes to 100, 50, and 4, respectively, to segment the 3D grid into multiple voxels.

 \textbf{Point Number.} The Openlane dataset primarily offers straight lanes extending forward.
 We represent a lane curve using 20 key points and 5 control points.
 For the Argoverse2 and Argoverse2$^{\dag}$ datasets, which include complex lane shapes like closed-loop or loop, we use 20 key points and 10 control points for representation.